mach-composer/mach-composer-cli/docs/src/components/index.md

 - Build & package your function by calling `sls package`.
 [More info about Packaging & Deployment](../deployment/components.md##using-serverless)

 !!! info "Serverless framework in your MACH deployment"
-    Altho we do encourage the usage of the serverless framework for development and packaging, we don't recommend using it for the actual MACH deployment itself.
+    Altho we do encourage the usage of the serverless framework for development and packaging, we don't recommend using it for the actual MACH deployment itself.<br>
     More info about this in the [MACH configuration deployment notes](../deployment/config.md#serverless-framework).

 ## Further reading